spirilis/smac_tirtos/PROGRAMS.md

 ### Device identification
 Many individual microcontroller devices can have multiple instances of a sensor.
 To quell ambiguity, a separate 16-bit Unsigned Integer addressing system is used to give these sub-devices a unique ID.
-This address is completely arbitrary, but it serves to separate the logical instance of a sensor with the IEEE address of the microcontroller servicing it at that point in time.
+This address is completely arbitrary, but it serves to separate the logical instance of a sensor with the IEEE address of the microcontroller servicing it at that point in time (since, when a packet is received, the only unique ID the receiver processing logic has at its disposal is the unique 32-bit SMac source address of the MCU who sent the packet, which is based on the sending MCU's
+ROM-burned unique IEEE address).

 E.g. my garage temp+humidity sensor might be serviced by a particular CC1310 gadget for a couple years, then something bad happens to that board and
 I have to replace it with a new board... but the logical sensor should not change, since it's still giving me "garage temp+humidity" information.